aosabook/500lines/data-store/chapter.md

 (there are no constraints on the data stored) and isolation is not guaranteed[^isolation].
-Application code can, of course, impose its own consistency guarantees, but proper isolation requires a transaction manager (which could probably be its own 500 lines;
+Application code can, of course, impose its own consistency guarantees, but proper isolation requires a transaction manager.
+That could be its own 500 lines;
-maybe you should write it for the 2nd edition!).
+maybe you should write it for the 2nd edition!.

 [^isolation]: Given key:values ``{a:1, b:1}``,
    and two transactions ``a = b + 1`` and ``b = a + 1``,